By Marcin Wojtyczka

 Prevention:

-- Check regularly: water-bearing fittings (hoses, clamps and valves, logger and sonar) - porous hoses and corroded clamps should be replaced, and the clamps should be tightened from time to time
+- Check regularly: water-bearing fittings (hoses, clamps and valves, logger and sonar) - porous hoses and corroded clamps should be replaced, and the clamps should be tightened from time to time.

-- Close seawater valves when you leave the boat in the marina
+- Close seawater valves when you leave the boat in the marina.

 - Lash tapered soft-wood plugs (bunks) to through-hull fittings, pipes and seacocks.
-In an emergency, you can drive the tapered end to plug a leak
+In an emergency, you can drive the tapered end to plug a leak.

 Steps:

-- Check if you are dealing with fresh or salt water (salt water usually indicates leakage in the hull, loose keel bolts, or leakage of the propeller shaft flange through stuffing boxes – they should leak only very slightly)
+- Check if you are dealing with fresh or salt water (salt water usually indicates leakage in the hull, loose keel bolts, or leakage of the propeller shaft flange through stuffing boxes – they should leak only very slightly).

-- Immediately start locating the source of the leak
+- Immediately start locating the source of the leak and investigate damage, and initiate control measures including environmental impact.

-- If the hull is holed, heel it as far as you can in the other direction while preparing a patch
+- If the hull is holed, heel it as far as you can in the other direction while preparing a patch.

 - If the leak is small pump the bilges on a regular, frequent schedule so as not to be caught by surprise by a new leak.
-Keep track of regular log entries
+Keep track of regular log entries.

-- If the water is coming through the deck, check the partners (the deck hole around the mast), window frames, and fastening for deck fittings, such as cleats
+- If the water is coming through the deck, check the partners (the deck hole around the mast), window frames, and fastening for deck fittings, such as cleats.

 Hole in the hull